‘How Can I Generate More Leads for My Finance Company?’

 If someone comes onto the website and is really invested in reading a certain article, they are likely to sign up for the free trial and they then offer someone a personalised experience with the following form:

-This is a classic example of a company collecting information to use at a later date.
-If someone were to cancel their free trial and then receive an email a few weeks later showing them what articles are available to read which relate to their personal tastes, it isn’t likely to shock them given that they have previously registered interest in the product and after being shown what they are missing it may even encourage them to return to sign up on a full-time basis.
-Classic maneuverer.
+This is an example of a company collecting information to use at a later date.
+If someone were to cancel their free trial and then receive an email a few weeks later showing them what articles are available to read which relate to their personal tastes, it isn’t likely to shock them given that they have previously registered interest in the product.

 Chapter Five: What’s Under the Bonnet of Finance Lead Generation?